kakatcy/pro-mern-book/README.md

      - changed Apply and Reset buttons to Bootstrap buttons and used icons to replace Close and Delete links.
 3. Navigation Bar
      - styled the navigation links in the header and added a footer in the bottom that are visible on all pages.
+4. Panels
+     - BootStrap's Panel component is a great way to show sections separately using a border and an optional heading.
+     - used Grid component to add margins and made the panel clickable.